 On September 13, 2013, NCLR filed a motion for summary judgment, asking the court to uphold the law and reject each of the plaintiffs’ constitutional challenges, citing the United States Court of Appeals for the Ninth Circuit’s decision upholding a similar law in California.

 On November 8, 2013, Judge Freda Wolfson of the United States District Court for the District of New Jersey upheld the law and rejected the therapists’ legal challenge.
 Judge Wolfson concluded that the New Jersey law “restricts neither speech nor religious expression.”
 She noted that the therapists’ challenge to the law “runs counter to the longstanding principle that a state generally may enact laws rationally regulating professionals, including those providing medicine and mental health services.”
-The plaintiffs in the case have filed an appeal.
+The plaintiffs in the case filed an appeal.

 NCLR filed briefs in the appeal arguing that the law should be upheld because it is a valid regulation of medical treatment and professional speech that protects youth from long-discredited and dangerous practices.
-On September 11, 2014, Judge D. Brooks Smith of the United States Court of Appeals for the Third Circuit affirmed the district court’s holding that the law is constitutional.
+On September 11, 2014, the United States Court of Appeals for the Third Circuit affirmed the district court’s holding that the law is constitutional.
 Judge Smith noted that, “It is not too far a leap in logic to conclude that a minor client might suffer psychological harm if repeatedly told by an authority figure that her sexual orientation—a fundamental aspect of her identity—is an undesirable condition.
 Further, if SOCE counseling is ineffective—which, as we have explained, is supported by substantial evidence—it would not be unreasonable for a legislative body to conclude that a minor would blame herself if her counselor’s efforts failed.
 Given the substantial evidence with which New Jersey was presented, we cannot say that these fears were unreasonable.”

 Garden State Equality is represented in the case by NCLR and the law firms of Kirkland & Ellis LLP and GluckWalrath LLP.